FAA grounds SpaceX Starship V3 after debut flight

 How established institutions -- agencies, courts, allied governments -- are likely to frame it.

-The FAA applies its statutory licensing authority to ensure public safety during commercial space operations.
+The FAA applies established commercial space transportation regulations to ensure public safety during test flights.

 Civil Liberties View